Trip to Girona

 The city center of Girona is surrounded by walls and they offer great views on the city:

-All of the action happens on the main streets of Girona, at both ends of the bridges.
+All the action happens on the main streets of Girona, at both ends of the bridges.
 The “internal” side of the city is older and more popular and the “external” side is more modern and it’s packed with a lot of commercial buildings and condos.

 I liked the “old” side of the river more: it has a lot of bars and cafes with their tables outside and it also has a few bookshops with quite an interesting selection of books.
-One of the books I’ve found really interesting is “History of Catalonia” by Sobrequés i Callicó, Jaume.
+One of the books I’ve found exciting is “History of Catalonia” by Sobrequés i Callicó, Jaume.
 The author neatly explains the reasons for Catalonia’s struggle for independence and this book also filled a few gaps in my knowledge of the history of Spain starting from the age of crusades up until the years of Franco’s dictatorship.

 Getting to Girona Airport